JainMayankA/JainMayankA/README.md

 - 🌱 I’m currently learning **M.E.R.N.
 Stack**

-- 🤝 I’m looking to collaborate on **full stack or computer vision projects**
+- 🤝 I’m looking to collaborate on **full stack web or computer vision projects**

 - 💼 Applying for full-time [Entry level] jobs as a **Full Stack Web Developer or Computer Vision Engineer**

-- 👨‍💻 All of my projects are available  [here](https://github.com/JainMayankA/)
+- 👨‍💻 All of my projects are available  [here](https://github.com web/JainMayankA?tab=repositories)

-- 💬 Conversant on **Full Stack Development or Computer Vision Domain**
+- 💬 Conversant on **Full Stack Web Development or Computer Vision Domain**

 - 📫 How to reach me **maxjain71@gmail.com**